Diary of the Dead (2007)

 I am kind of sad that the storyline set-up in Land of the Dead wasn’t followed.
 A movie with intelligent zombies could have been interesting.
 A relaunch and retro-fit to the story might be kind of necessary at this point, but it also is being done with the new Dawn of the Dead so it feels a bit unnecessary since you could almost consider it a part of this line.

 Diary of the Dead follows the “found footage” style popularized by films like The Blair Witch Project.
-The movie unfortunately suffers from the found footage curse of trapped in the format with so-so actors in their attempt to find more natural actors…add the weak acting with really bad voice-over monologues, and you’re in trouble.
+The movie unfortunately suffers from the found footage curse of trapped in the format with so-so actors in their attempt to find more natural actors…add the weak acting with really bad (and pretentious) voice-over monologues, and you’re in trouble.
 The idea that the internet becomes a source of news after the apocalypse is great, but I also kind of wonder if servers would still function.

 Related Links: